 - How can digital technologies be used to improve the lives of children with regards to education, health, and social and emotional development?

 In addition to research, the Center on Media and Human Development recognizes the interdisciplinary world we live in and the importance of teamwork and collaboration in the field of children and media.
-As a field that is incredibly interdisciplinary in itself, it is important to get all of the players together to address some of the very important issues and concerns around children and media.
-Thus the third goal of the Center is to collaborate and communicate with others through workshops, roundtable discussions, and conferences in order to inform and influence public policy.
+As such, the third goal of the Center is to collaborate and communicate with others through workshops, round-table discussions, and conferences in order to inform and influence public policy.